 - Paid parental leave.

-To apply or to ask questions, email email@example.com.
+We’re working with the Diversity Pledge Institute to fill this position; to apply or ask questions, email firstname.lastname@example.org.
 Please send us a resume, three work samples and a cover letter that tells us why you are right for Mountain State Spotlight’s team.